eclipse-che/che-plugin-registry/README.md

 2 - firstPublicationDate is not required to be present in YAML, as if not present, it will be generated during Plugin Registry dockerimage build

 3 - latestUpdateDate is not required to be present in YAML, as it will be generated during Plugin Registry dockerimage build

+4 - extensions starting with `relative:extension` are resolved relative to the path of `index.json` -- e.g. `v3`.
+This is primarily to support an offline or airgapped instance of the plugin registry.
+See [Offline and airgapped registry images](#offline-and-airgapped-registry-images) for details.

 Note that the `spec` section above comes from the older `che-plugin.yaml` spec.
 The `endpoints`, `containers`, and `workspaceEnv` are passed back to Che server and are used to define the sidecar that is added to the workspace.